divinedeveloper/Twitter-newsfeed-service/README.md

-Following are steps to setup Karma backend for Admin and Corporate on a Ubuntu server 14.04 LTS.
+Following are steps to setup Twitter-newsfeed-service on a Ubuntu server 14.04 LTS.

 Create a user devuser in the server.